thtskaran/griv-addressal/be/architechture.md

    - The UI calls `POST /ai/suggestions/preview`; the backend retrieves relevant chunks, formats them with the LLM, and returns actionable guidance plus similar historical grievances.
    - If the student accepts a suggestion, the client calls `POST /ai/suggestions/confirm`, optionally auto-closing the grievance with a reference to the KB excerpt.
 5. **Knowledge base upkeep:**
-   - An automated poller wakes every two minutes, iterates Drive changes with the current `start_page_id`, and upserts modified chunks into MongoDB so future suggestions reflect fresh content.
+   - An automated poller wakes every few minutes, iterates Drive changes with the current `start_page_token`, and upserts modified chunks into MongoDB so future suggestions reflect fresh content.

 ***